Jim Plunkett: College career

-Upon entering Stanford University, Plunkett endured a rough freshman campaign after being weakened by a thyroid operation.
+Upon entering Stanford University, Plunkett endured a rough season on the freshman team after being weakened by a thyroid operation.
 His performance originally caused head coach John Ralston to switch him to defensive end, but Plunkett was adamant in remaining at quarterback, throwing 500 to 1,000 passes every day to polish his arm.
-He earned the opportunity to start in 1968, and in his first game, completed ten of thirteen passes for 277 yards and four touchdowns, and never relinquished his hold on the starting spot.
-Plunkett's arrival ushered in an era of wide-open passing, pro-style offenses in the Pac-8, a trend that has continued to the present.
+He earned the opportunity to start in 1968; in the season opener, he completed ten of thirteen passes for 277 yards and four touchdowns, and never relinquished the starting spot.
+Plunkett ushered in an era of wide-open passing, pro-style offenses in the Pac-8, a trend that has continued to the present.

-His successful junior campaign saw him set league records for touchdown passes (20), passing yards (2,673), and total offense (2,786).
-This display of offensive firepower led Washington State coach Jim Sweeney to call Plunkett "The best college football player I've ever seen."
-In his senior year, 1970, he led Stanford to a conference championship and their first Rose Bowl appearance since 1952, a game that ended with a 27–17 Stanford victory over the heavily favored Ohio State Buckeyes.
+His successful junior campaign in 1969 saw him set league records for touchdown passes (20), passing yards (2,673), and total offense (2,786).
+This display of offensive firepower led Washington State head coach Jim Sweeney to call Plunkett "The best college football player I've ever seen."
+As a senior in 1970, he led Stanford to a conference championship and their first Rose Bowl appearance in nineteen years, a 27–17 upset of heavily-favored and undefeated Ohio State.

-With eighteen passing and three rushing touchdowns added to his 2,715 passing yards on the year (which broke his own conference record), Plunkett was awarded the 1970 Heisman Trophy.
-Plunkett beat Notre Dame's Joe Theismann and Archie Manning of Ole Miss to win the award.
-He was the first Latino to win the Heisman Trophy.
-Aside from the Heisman, he captured the Maxwell Award for the nation's best player and was named player of the year by United Press International, The Sporting News, and SPORT magazine.
+With eighteen passing and three rushing touchdowns added to his 2,715 passing yards on the year (which broke his own conference record), Plunkett won the 1970 Heisman Trophy over fellow quarterbacks Joe Theismann of Notre Dame and Archie Manning of Ole Miss.
+He was the first Latino to win the Heisman, captured the Maxwell Award for the nation's best player, and was named player of the year by United Press International, The Sporting News, and SPORT magazine.
 In addition, the American College Football Coaches Association designated him as their Offensive Player of the Year.
-He became the second multiple recipient of the W.J.
-Voit Memorial Trophy, awarded each year to the outstanding football player on the Pacific Coast.
-Plunkett received the Voit Trophy in both 1969 and 1970.
-While at Stanford he joined Delta Tau Delta International Fraternity.
+He became the second multiple recipient (1969, 1970) of the W.J.
+Voit Memorial Trophy, awarded to the outstanding football player on the Pacific Coast.

+While at Stanford, Plunkett was a member of Delta Tau Delta fraternity.